lucabriguglia/OpenCQRS/docs/Command-Sequence.md

 }
 ```

-Last, create a class that inherits from the _CommandSequence_ abstract class and add all yoyr commands:
+Last, create a class that inherits from the _CommandSequence_ abstract class and add all your commands:

 ```C#
 public class SampleCommandSequence : CommandSequence